Vibhasha-5/Cocoon_Python/README.md

 # Cocoon_Python

-Cocoon Second Year SEM 4 miniproject based on Python.
+Cocoon is a Second Year SEM 4 miniproject based on Python.

 Cocoon is a transformative coding platform inspired by nature's metamorphosis.
 Just as a caterpillar transforms into a butterfly within its cocoon, the Cocoon app guides users through a journey of Python coding growth and evolution.

-Introduction
+Introduction:

 Cocoon is a Python application built with PyQt for the front end and MySQL for the database.
 It provides a platform for users to engage in programming challenges, improve their coding skills, and track their progress.

-Features
+Features:

 Interactive Python Coding Environment
 Learning Paths and Courses
 Code Challenges and Exercises